What Are RSS Feeds In Magento 2?

 - Wish List: The RSS feed link will be shown at the top of the purchasers’ wish list pages.
 Simultaneously, there is a checkbox in the wish list sharing page that allows users to include a link to the feed from shared wish lists.

 - New Products: Send the subscribers notification of recently added products

-- Special Products: Let the subscribers know items that are being sold with special prices.
+- Special Products: Let the subscribers know items that are being sold at special prices.

 - Coupons/ Discounts: Inform the subscribers of current or upcoming coupons or discounts.